lithammer/nvim-pylance/README.md

 ## Important note!

-As of the 2020.10.3 release of Pylance it's no longer possible to run it in a stand-alone fashion as you will onle get prompted with this:
+As of the 2020.10.3 release of Pylance it's no longer possible to run it in a stand-alone fashion as you will only get prompted with this license notice:

 > You may install and use any number of copies of the software only with
 > Microsoft Visual Studio, Visual Studio for Mac, Visual Studio Code, Azure